The Lyme disease vaccine

 I heard something recently about a new Lyme disease vaccine, and since I think Lyme disease season is coming up, can you tell me something about it?

-Given these limitations, prevention is the best bet for most people.
-Ticks like to hang out in habitats that have woods, shrubs, and/or tall grass, especially in the Northeastern, Midwestern, and North-central states.
-If you plan to spend time in tick-infested areas during the high season, here are some ways to protect yourself from these pesky bugs:
+Given the lack of vaccine, prevention is the best bet for most people.
+According to the CDC, ticks like to hang out in habitats that have woods, shrubs, and tall grasses, especially in East Coast states ranging from Virginia to Maine, West Coast areas such as Northern California, and northern central states such as Wisconsin and Minnesota.
+If you plan to spend time in tick-infested areas during the high-risk season, here are some possible ways to protect yourself from these pesky bugs:

 - Dress in light-colored apparel (to be able to see ticks more clearly), made of tightly woven material.

-- Wear long sleeved shirts that are snug at the wrists and tucked into pants.
+- Wear long sleeved shirts that are snug at the wrists.

-- Put on long pants that are tucked into socks.
+- Wear long pants that are tucked into socks.

 - Slip on high top, snug-fitting boots.